pgrau/quotes/README.md

 ## 👩‍💻 Project explanation

-<p>REST API that, given a famous person and a count N, returns N quotes from this famous person shouted.</p>
+<p>REST API that given a famous person and a count N, returns N quotes from this famous person shouted.</p>

 You can: